-SUPPLEMENTARY MATERIALS
+Supporting Information

 Additional Sub-group Analysis Using Subgroup Indices

 In accordance with our pre-analysis plan (PAP), we also explored sub-groups for sex, vulnerability, high access to mobile phones, and quality of care.
 While sex was composed of a single variable, the remaining subgroups were based on an index of variables, as per our PAP.
 We had proposed an additional index of variable in our PAP for participants who were likely to respond to the Zindagi SMS system, but were unable to find an index of variables that was a stronger predictor of response rates.